PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

     }
   };
 ```
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
-When the total number of data processed by the block is less than NX x NY x blockDim, boundary judgment is required to avoid memory access crossing the boundary. </br>
+When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, the size is NX x NY. </br>
+> dst: output register pointer, the size is NX * NY. </br>
 > src: pointer to raw input data. </br>
-> block_offset: The data offset of the current block, usually blockIdx.x x blockDim.x x NX. </br>
+> block_offset: The data offset of the current Block, usually blockIdx.x * blockDim.x * NX. </br>
 > config: Input and output coordinate mapping function, which can be defined as IndexCal(). </br>
-> size_nx: The block needs to read the size_nx column data.
+> size_nx: The Block needs to read the size_nx column data.
 The parameter is only used when IsBoundary = true. </br>
-> size_ny: block needs to read size_ny row data, the parameter is only used when IsBoundary = true. </br>
+> size_ny: Block needs to read size_ny row data, the parameter is only used when IsBoundary = true. </br>
 > stride_nx: Each column of data read needs to be offset by the stride_nx column. </br>
 > stride_ny: Each read NX column needs to be offset by stride_nx row. </br>
 > reduce_last_dim: Whether the lowest dimension of the original input data is reduced.
 When reduce_last_dim = true, it is indexed according to threadIdx.x, otherwise threadIdx.y is used. </br>